-Key achievements: significant year-over-year increase in total actions across social media (Facebook: 124.5%, YouTube: 85.3%, Instagram: 35.5%, Twitter: 5.2%), developed robust content/social plans for launch of Vancouver Aquarium facemasks ($2+ million in sales) and signing of Lucas Cavallini (1.5+ million impressions), played a lead role in the ideation and project management of a brand new behind the scenes video series sponsored by Bell, and created #FrontlineHeroes initiative during the COVID-19 pandemic celebrating 85 frontline workers in a nightly salute across Whitecaps FC social media channels.
+Key achievements: contributed to significant year-over-year increases in total actions across social media (Facebook: 124.5%, YouTube: 85.3%, Instagram: 35.5%, Twitter: 5.2%); developed robust content/social plans for launch of Vancouver Aquarium facemasks ($3+ million in sales) and signing of Lucas Cavallini (1.5+ million impressions); played a lead role in the ideation and project management of flagship video series sponsored by Bell and BMO; pitched/managed #FrontlineHeroes initiative, highlighting a frontline worker across Whitecaps FC social media channels for 85 consecutive days during the COVID-19 pandemic.

 Club Reporter and Editor, Vancouver Whitecaps FC